pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

 Pega shipped images are built on Ubuntu which is debian based.
 Hence in the Dockerfile, it is needed to replace the apt-get references with yum or dnf depending upon the base image selected.

-In Dockerfile, in the section where we download necessary jars, we are using apt-get and this has to be replaced with yum.
+In Dockerfile, in the section where we download necessary jars, we are using apt-get and this has to be replaced with yum or dnf.
 Look for text `# download necessary jars` in the Dockerfile.
 Please see below reference how to replace the apt-get commands with yum command.
 If yum is not supported for your OS, try with dnf.
 Replace dnf with yum.